allyourbankarebelongtous/pleb-vpn/README.md

 ---

 ## How it Works
-Pleb-VPN uses OpenVPN to connect to a Virtual Private Server (VPS) and configures Raspiblitz to only use that connection to go to the outside world (your home LAN remains unaffected and can access the blitz still).
+Pleb-VPN uses OpenVPN to connect to a Virtual Private Server (VPS) and configures your node to only use that connection to go to the outside world (your home LAN remains unaffected and can access the node still).
 At this point, your public facing IP address becomes the IP address of the VPS.
-The connection between the VPS and the Raspiblitz is encrypted by the OpenVPN protocol.
+The connection between the VPS and the node is encrypted by the OpenVPN protocol.
 From there, going to a hybrid or clearnet solution for LND or Core Lightning is more private as you will not release your home IP to the outside world.
+It also makes it easy to get a secure, fast public domain with https ssl certificates to your BtcPayServer or LNBits instance.

-Pleb-VPN provides easy Raspiblitz menu access to install and configure OpenVPN, and then configure hybrid mode on or off for either LND or Core Lightning (or both).
+Pleb-VPN provides an easy-to-use WebUI to install and configure OpenVPN, and then configure hybrid mode on or off for either LND or Core Lightning (or both).
 Pleb-VPN configures the node such that if the VPS goes offline you will not accidentally release your home IP (called a killswitch).
 Pleb-VPN also allows as of version 0.9.1 for you to optionally split-tunnel tor off of the VPN.
 See FAQ and Split-Tunneling Tor below for more details.

-Pleb-VPN also includes easy Raspiblitz menu access to install and configure WireGuard, a private VPN service that will run through the VPS, encrypted end-to-end from the Raspiblitz to any client connected to the blitz that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your Raspiblitz as if you were home from anywhere in the world.
-This feature is entirely set up locally on the Raspiblitz, so **even if you are sharing a VPS with someone you don't know, they'll never get access to your Raspiblitz.**
+Pleb-VPN's WebUI also provides access to install and configure WireGuard, a private VPN service that will run through the VPS, encrypted end-to-end from the node to any client connected to the node that you configure, giving you a secure, simulated LAN that allows you to securely access all features of your node as if you were home from anywhere in the world.
+This feature is entirely set up locally on the node, so **even if you are sharing a VPS with someone you don't know, they'll never get access to your node.**

-Additionally, Pleb-VPN provides a script to easily enable LetsEncrypt for BTCPayServer and/or LNBits using your VPS and any domain name that allows CNAME record entry (most DNS providers).
+Additionally, Pleb-VPN's WebUI allows you to easily enable LetsEncrypt for BTCPayServer and/or LNBits using your VPS and any domain name that allows CNAME record entry (most DNS providers).
-This has an advantage over the regular Raspiblitz LetsEncrypt, which only supports token authentication through DuckDNS.
 Your LetsEncrypt certs are generated locally and the key will never leave your node, ensuring your traffic through the VPS is encrypted.

 Finally, Pleb-VPN comes with the ability to automatically send recurring payments over lightning via keysend. _(credit to m00ninite's excellent scripts, found here: https://github.com/rootzoll/raspiblitz/pull/2404)._

-**Pleb-VPN also ensures that all configurations will remain when you reflash the SD card for Raspiblitz updates.**
+**Pleb-VPN also ensures that all configurations will remain when you reflash the SD card for updates.**

 ## FAQ
 **How much does it cost?**
 Pleb-VPN is free.
 What you will need to pay for is a server (in this guide referred to as a VPS-Virtual Private Server) and bandwidth, to tunnel your traffic to and fro so your home IP isn't released.
 The server is what costs money.
 You can rent your own VPS and manage the server yourself;